Ardumower/Sunray/alfred/README.md

 NOTE: Below steps are only required if you want to compile a custom version of the 'Sunray for Alfred' firmware.

 ## How to install code and compile 'Sunray for Alfred' (required only once)
-Run this on your Alfred:
+Run this on your Alfred Linux terminal:

 ```
 ## clone repository ##